Devil Face, Angel Heart

-Devil Face, Angel Heart is a 2002 thriller film directed by Billy Chung.
+Devil Face, Angel Heart is a 2002 Hong Kong thriller film directed by Billy Chung.

 Plot

 The movie begins as Long (Daniel Wu), born with a disfigured face, and his brother Kwan work as assassins for the notorious Hong Kong triad leader, "Dinosaur."
 Dinosaur is involved in drugs, fire arms, prostitution, human trafficking and many more crimes.
 Every night he is at his mansion, Wendy (Gigi Lai), his girlfriend, must be waiting for him in his bedroom.
 Dinosaur would sexually torture Wendy in the room.
 Everytime, Wendy would walk up to Long, bruised up from her boyfriend.
 Long told her not to look at him because he was afraid that his face will scare her.
 However, Wendy told him that the man that she sleeps with every night is a hundred times scarier.
 Wendy also warned Long to leave Dinosaur with his brother when they still have a chance.
 Long refused but instead, promised Wendy to kill Dinosaur during his business trip to Taiwan.
 Wendy told them that she will tell her uncle to bring them back to Hong Kong if they succeed.

 Two police officers, Kent (Stephen Fung) and Dicky (Sam Lee) received an order to investigate Dragon and his triad, but were attacked by Long and his brother.
 During the gunshot, Dicky was shot died right in the eye.

 Long and his brother follow Dinosaur as he meet his client in a Taiwanese sex club.
 Dinosaur told his assassins to kill his client when the time is up.
 Long and his brother prepare in the restroom.
 When Dinosaur and his client chooses the girls, he ask for the mistress, Mei as well.
 At first the mistress refused by saying she is too old as an excuse but Dragon grabbed her on the couch.
 Dragon offered her to give him oral sex in front of the crowd for a few minutes for $1,000,000.
 Afterward, Dragon was so pleased that he gave her $2,000,000.
 Mei goes to the restroom the floss her mouth and runs into Long and his brother mounting their pistols.
 Long shows mercy and lets her live.
 Meanwhile, Dinosaur and his client had a girl stripped as they groped her and made sexual advances.
 Suddenly Long and his brother walk in and do the shooting.
 With the clients died, Dinosaur orders Long and Kwan to give him their pistols.
 The girls begged for mercy but Dinosaur laughs and shoots them all.
 Dinosaur then turns and attempts to shoot his assassins as well but as Long has promised Wendy, Dinosaur himself was Long's target.
 Long pulls out a knife and slices Dinosaur’s throat before he pulled the trigger.
 Meanwhile, Long and his brother wait for Wendy's uncle but it was a trap, the driver from the car shot Kwan several times.
 Long, ran to his brother but was rammed off the harbor.